 2. The maze of North Kolkata is an architectural delight.

 Time stands still here, shrouded under two centuries of dust and putrefaction.
-Shyambazar, Baghbazar, Shobhabazar and Kumartuli once showed off mansions of Bengal’s rich and elite.
+Shyambazar, Baghbazar, Shobhabazar, and Kumartuli once showed off mansions of Bengal’s rich and elite.
 Walking through these neighborhoods is a visual masterclass in the architectural trends of 19th century Bengal.
-Unlike the Victorian style of Central Kolkata built by the British in red brick and sandstone, North Kolkata parades classical Doric and neo-classical styles, fluted Corinthian columns and murals in lime and plaster.
+Unlike the Victorian style of Central Kolkata built by the British in red brick and sandstone, North Kolkata parades classical Doric and neo-classical styles, fluted Corinthian columns, and murals in lime and plaster.
 The crumbling facades — many still inhabited — conceal the borderline hauteur of yesteryear’s Bengali aristocrat (vividly depicted in Satyajit Ray’s Jalsaghar) and offer a visual treat not seen perhaps in any corner of India.
 These streets delight architecture and history buffs, providing countless abstracts, facade details, and interplays of light and shadow.
-North Kolkata is a mandatory case study on urban decay and exploration, much like other communist clusters like Cuba.
+North Kolkata is a mandatory case study on urban decay and exploration, much like Cuba and other communist clusters around the world.

 3. Kolkata’s festivals are celebrations of epic proportions.